 Performance at finite rates and accelerations, and for all scenarios under the specified conditions, shall be verified by simulation.

-E.g. The Star Sensor shall have an angular rate measurement around any BRF axis of less than 100 arcsec/s, at rates around any axis of up to 10 deg/s at EOL and for accelerations up to 1 deg/s².
+E.g. “The Star Sensor shall have an angular rate measurement around any BRF axis of less than 100 arcsec/s, at rates around any axis of up to 10 deg/s at EOL and for accelerations up to 1 deg/s²”.

 Mathematical model